 INDIVIDUAL TRUSTEE

-A new trustee meets with the Executive Committee for orientation and receipt of policies and the Handbook for Library Trustees of New York State Immediately after the first meeting attended by a new trustee, said trustee shall take the oath of office as specified in the New York State Constitution at the county clerk’s office..
+A new trustee shall meet with the Executive Committee or the director for orientation and receipt of policies.
+Each trustee shall take the oath of office as specified in the New York State Constitution at the county or town clerk’s office within the following time periods: Trustees elected at annual elections shall take their oath within 30 days of the trustee’s commencement of his or her term of office (i.e., between December 1 and December 30th of that year); any trustee appointed to fill a vacancy on the board shall take their oath within 30 days after notice of their appointment.
 A copy of said oath shall be filed with the board of trustees.
 Failure to do so shall vacate the position.

-Notifies a member of the Executive Committee prior to a meeting if unable to attend scheduled meetings.
+A trustee shall notify a member of the Executive Committee prior to a meeting if unable to attend a scheduled meeting.

+All trustees must comply with continuing education requirements outlined in Section 260-d of the New York State Education Law.
+All trustees must comply with the Sexual Harassment Prevention training requirements in the New York State Human Rights Law.

 The board may remove a trustee for misconduct, incapacity, neglect of duty, or refusal to carry into effect the library’s educational purpose as provided in Education Law section 226, subdivision 8.
-Criteria for determining grounds for removal may be specified in the library’s Trustee Code of Conduct.Maintains awareness of all relevant legislation, publications intended for trustee instruction from the Ramapo Catskill Library System (RCLS) and the New York Library Association (NYLA), and attends scheduled workshops and conferences in order to remain current.
+Criteria for determining grounds for removal may be specified in the library’s Trustee Code of Conduct.

-A trustee must act in good faith and exercise the degree of diligence, care, and skill that an ordinary prudent individual would use under similar circumstances in a like position.
-To conform with this standard, trustees should:

-Regularly attend and participate in board meetings and committee meetings where applicable

-Read, review, and inquire about materials that involve the library, especially board minutes, annual reports, other reports, plans, policies, and any literature that involves the library

-Have a fiduciary responsibility for the assets, finances, and investments of the library and exercise due diligence, care, and caution, as if handling one’s own personal finances

-Use one’s own judgment in analyzing matters that have an impact on the library

-A trustee owes allegiance to the library and must act in good faith with the best interest of the library in mind.
-The trustee must at all times further the library’s goals and not his/her personal business interest.
-A trustee should avoid even the appearance of impropriety when conducting library business.
-Acts of self-dealing constitute a breach of fiduciary responsibility that could result in personal liability and removal from the board.

-A trustee has a responsibility to ensure that the library’s resources are dedicated to the fulfillment of its mission.
-The trustee also has a duty to ensure that the library complies with all applicable laws and does not engage in any unauthorized activities.

-A trustee should fully examine and discuss all issues before the board.
-However, once a vote has been taken, every trustee has an ethical obligation to publicly support the position adopted by the board.
-A trustee who disagrees so strongly that he/she must speak out publicly against it, must make it clear that he/she is speaking as an individual and not as a representative of the board or library.
-Should this interfere with their ability to effectively fulfill their responsibility as a trustee, the trustee should seriously consider resigning from the board.

 Article VI OFFICERS

-The board of trustees, at its first meeting in December of each year, shall elect or appoint a president, vice president, secretary(clerk), treasurer(accountant), and fill such other functions as they deem necessary.
+The board of trustees, at its first meeting in December of each year, shall elect or appoint a president, vice president, secretary, treasurer, and fill such other functions as they deem necessary.
 The position of secretary may, if deemed necessary, be divided into a recording secretary and a corresponding secretary.
 The board shall act to fill any empty positions for the coming year.